KesharaWaidyarathna/Car-Rental-Management-System-JPA-Hibernate/README.md

 # Renta car management system JPA <h1>

-This the simple pos system where can use in store.
-This was developed under the layered architecture.
-This system function only stand alone.
-And also it's required ver low possessing power and requirements.

 # Prerequisites <h2>

 This system only need java runtime environment and [MySQL](https://dev.mysql.com/downloads/mysql/) database management serveries to run perfectly.